Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 I just tell people, stop buying clothes, she said.
 Why not protect this gift of life while we have it?
 I do not take the attitude that destruction is inevitable.
 Some of us would like to stop this and help people survive.

-Westwood’s activism has spread tosupport Wikileaks founder Julian Assangeposing in a giant birdcage in 2020 to try to prevent his extradition to the United States.
-She even hasdesigned the dress Stella Moris wore when she married Assangelast March in a London prison.
+Westwood’s activism has extended to supporting Wikileaks founder Julian Assange posing in a giant birdcage in 2020 to try to prevent his extradition to the United States.
+She even designed the dress Stella Moris wore when she married Assange last March in a London prison.

 Westwood was self-taught, with no formal training in fashion.
 She told Marie Claire magazine that she learned to make her own clothes as a teenager by following patterns.
 When she wanted to sell 1950s-style clothes in her first boutique, she found old clothes in markets and took them apart to figure out the fit and construction.